 Thankfully, but also annoyingly, there is a beep when you change the settings to indicate that you’ve made a change.
 It’s very analog in a digital age.

-And below, please take a moment to view some of the best-selling digital pianos currently on sale on Amazon (and see how they stack up to the Casio PX-870).
+And below, please take a moment to view some of the best-selling digital pianos currently on sale online (and see how they stack up to the Casio PX-870).

 The PX-870 features 256-note polyphony which allows you to develop complex musical pieces and layer a lot of sounds without running out of notes.
 While it’s unlikely that players will reach the full spectrum of 256-note polyphony, it is possible to reach the 64 or 128-note polyphony with many other digital pianos.
 This enhancement for the PX-870 makes it a cost-effective competitor with the Yamaha Arius YDP-184.